 Granted, you can keep your dish in a storage spot on your RV and haul it out and set it up on the ground.
 If you have lots of storage for that dish, then I suppose that may be a way to go.

 Also, if you want local channels it’s an extra cost and you have to call to set that up.

 With the equipment costs, the monthly fee, and the hassle of getting it to work, we’ve decided it just isn’t worth it for us.

 When we sold our RV for a new one, we left the RV satellite system with it for the new owners.

 On the rare occasions when we want to watch satellite, most times we can find an over-the-air signal that the built-in TV antenna we have on our RV can pick up.
 Or we can watch a movie on DVD.

 There's also Netflix, Hulu or Amazon Prime delivered over our cellular Internet connection.
 And if we're in a campground, most have cable TV hookups.

 So we really don't need satellite TV for our RV.

-Since we got the new RV in June, we’ve had lots of questions about whether we’d add satellite TV again.
+Since we got the new RV, we've had lots of questions about whether we'd add satellite TV again.

 Now you know why the answer is no.